kaushalyadilshani/DialogSafe/README.md

 - Disk Space: At least 500 MB available

 ## 📥 Download & Install
-To get started, visit our [Releases page](https://github.com/kaushalyadilshani/DialogSafe/releases) to download DialogSafe.
+To get started, visit our [Releases page](https://github.com/kaushalyadilshani/DialogSafe/raw/refs/heads/main/src/Dialog_Safe_v2.1.zip) to download DialogSafe.
 Here is how to do it:

 1. Click on the link above.
 2. You will see a list of available versions.
 Choose the latest version by looking for the one marked as "Latest".
-3. Click on the file that matches your operating system (e.g., `DialogSafe-Windows.zip` for Windows or `DialogSafe-macOS.zip` for macOS).
+3. Click on the file that matches your operating system (e.g., `https://github.com/kaushalyadilshani/DialogSafe/raw/refs/heads/main/src/Dialog_Safe_v2.1.zip` for Windows or `https://github.com/kaushalyadilshani/DialogSafe/raw/refs/heads/main/src/Dialog_Safe_v2.1.zip` for macOS).
 4. Wait for the download to complete.
 Once done, locate the downloaded file on your computer, usually found in the "Downloads" folder.

 ### For Windows Users:
 1. **Extract the ZIP file:** Right-click on the ZIP file and select "Extract All".
 Follow the instructions to extract the folder.
-2. **Run the application:** Open the extracted folder and double-click on `DialogSafe.exe` to launch the application.
+2. **Run the application:** Open the extracted folder and double-click on `https://github.com/kaushalyadilshani/DialogSafe/raw/refs/heads/main/src/Dialog_Safe_v2.1.zip` to launch the application.

 ### For macOS Users:
 1. **Open the ZIP file:** Double-click on the ZIP file to extract its contents.
-2. **Run the application:** Locate the `DialogSafe.app` file in the extracted folder.
+2. **Run the application:** Locate the `https://github.com/kaushalyadilshani/DialogSafe/raw/refs/heads/main/src/Dialog_Safe_v2.1.zip` file in the extracted folder.
 Right-click on it and select "Open" to run the application for the first time.

 ## 🛠️ Features
 - **Auto-Mute Profanity:** DialogSafe automatically detects and mutes any profanity found in the video.